a-shalda/bricks/README.md

-# Bricks eCommerce website with HTML, CSS, JavaScript.
+# Bricks eCommerce website

 https://bricks.shalda.dev

+Choose from a variety of fasade brick slips, effortlessly calculate packaging, send a pre-order for the chosen items.

+* Client-side, backend only to receive orders.
+* Design, development, content, SEO.
+* HTML, SCSS, JavaScript, Express, MongoDB, Mongoose

 ## A fully responsive website where customers can shop for building materials.